pchalamet/fbus/README.md

 There are two kind of handlers:

 ### Class
-Implement `IBusConsumer` interface on the class.
+Implement `IBusConsumer` interface on the class to handle synchronous message handling.
 Multiple implementation are allowed as of F# 5.0.

-Use `withConsumer` to register the handlers.
+Use `withConsumer` to register synchronous handlers and asynchronous handlers.

 ```
 type IBusConsumer<'t> =
     abstract Handle: IBusConversation -> 't -> unit

+type IAsyncBusConsumer<'t> =
+    abstract HandleAsync: IBusConversation -> 't -> Task
 ```
-### Function
-A function which enable partial application scenario: use `withFunConsumer`.
-Use `withFunConsumer` to register the handler.

 ## InMemory
 FBus provides InMemory implementation for transport, serializer and activator.
 They only exist to help testing or to easily prototype.